Blacksocks/se302/TP_STM32/README.md

 ### J-Link

 To run program on board, I used J-Link debugger.
-I use this command to run JLinkGDBServer:
+I used this command to run JLinkGDBServer:
 ```
 pidof JLinkGDBServer > /dev/null || JLinkGDBServer -if swd -speed auto -device STM32F405ZG
 ```